-Toyotashi Obara Paper Art Museum Washi-no-Furusato - Toyotashi Washi Art and Craft Center
+Toyotashi Obara Paper Art Museum Washi no Furusato - Art and Craft Center

 The Obara district is well-suited to growing the mulberry plant, so it has been known as a cradle of papermaking since the Muromachi period.
-Washi-no-Furusato is a site where you can learn all about the charms of papermaking.
-The Toyotashi Obara Paper Art Museum offers both the Toyotashi Washi Artwork Gallery, where you can experience the charms of Obara paper crafting, and the Toyotashi Art and Craft Center, where you can try your hand at making paper.
-The Art and Craft Center lets you select from four styles (font, illustration, leaf, and fan) and try your hand at making paper.
+Washi no Furusato is a site where you can learn all about the charms of papermaking.
+The Toyotashi Obara Paper Art Museum offers both the Washi Artwork Gallery, where you can experience the charms of Obara paper crafting, and the Art and Craft Center, where you can try your hand at making paper.
+The Art and Craft Center lets you select from five styles: Painting, Calligraphy, Hasuki (paper embedded with leaves), Uchiwa (fan), Kabekake (wall decoration).
 Experts in Obara papermaking are there to lend their support, ensuring that even first-timers can get acquainted with the process.
 Naturally, you can take it home with you when it dries.
 The Washi Artwork Gallery exhibits a range of paper works that you must see for yourself.

 |Fee||Free admission; workshops: fees apply *See web site for details|

 |Opening days / hours||9:00AM-4:30 PM ■Workshop hours: 9:00 AM-4:00 PM|